Doki Doki Literature Club!

 - Monika had 15 new topics added, and the 28th one is disabled if the corresponding poem ("Save Me") hasn't been seen.

-- An Easter egg was added where, if Monika's character file was restored before Act 4, she tells you this:
+- Added an Easter Egg that occurs if Monika's character file is restored before Act 4.

 Version 1.1.0 - Steam Edition

 - The game is marketed as a Steam build (obviously).